Codecademy/docs/content/cpp/concepts/references/references.md

   - 'paths/computer-science'
 ---

-A reference variable is an alias for another object.
-It is created using the & sign.
+A **reference** variable is an alias for another object.
+It is created using the '&' sign.

 Two things to note: